andredesousa/javascript-unit-testing-best-practices/README.md

 ## Do not rewrite production logic

 Mapping code is a common example where the logic in tests is rewritten.
-So let’s assume our tests contains a function `mapEntityToDto()` which result is used to assert that a returned DTO contains the same values than the entities that have been inserted at the beginning of the test.
+So let's assume our tests contains a function `mapEntityToDto()` which result is used to assert that a returned DTO contains the same values than the entities that have been inserted at the beginning of the test.
-In this case, we’ll most likely end up rewriting the production logic in the test code, which can contain bugs.
+In this case, we'll most likely end up rewriting the production logic in the test code, which can contain bugs.

 ```javascript
 it('#requestProductById returns a ProductDTO', () => {